 - Never, ever send money or gifts to someone you have not met in person.

 - If you get scammed by someone in another country, there is often nothing you can do legally.

 - The easiest option is to request a photo or video where they do something specific.
 Ask them to send a video saying your name while touching a specific finger to a specific part of their face.

 Ask them to jump on a video call with you

 - If they refuse, they are probably hiding something.

 - Violent crimes and deaths require independent confirmation from the press or police, or from someone well-established in the community who has personal and direct knowledge of the matter.
 Do not rely on web postings.
 Do not rely on friends or relatives unless they are known to you personally, as in you have met them in person face-to-face.

 - Hoaxers seek your attention and your emotional response.
 It’s very easy to get caught up in the immediate emotions of a situation and not be able to step back and look at things objectively.
 They are counting on that emotional response from you.
 Don’t let that cloud your judgment.

-If you run a forum or blog which has contributors or moderators, you have a responsibility to your readers and members to confirm the identities of all staffers and contributors.
+If you run a forum, blog, channel, or other platform which has contributors or moderators, you have a responsibility to your readers and members to confirm the identities of all staffers and contributors.
 If people wish to contribute anonymously or pseudonymously, they should not be placed in a position of authority or trust unless it has been definitively proven that they are who they say they are, including their medical history.
 This is especially true when they are dealing with minors.